-Sophia Al-Maria's 3 minute home movie, For Your Eyes Only, gives us insight into another culture, so often portrayed to the West only as a stereotype.
+One of the works in this exhibition is by American-born Qatari-based Sophia Al-Maria.
+Her three minute home movie, For Your Eyes Only, gives us insight into another culture, so often portrayed to the West only as a stereotype.
 It features a lively group of women getting dressed-up for a relative's wedding.
 Much like any group of women in any part of the world, hair and make-up is a focus and the women are seen chatting, laughing and playing with their children.
 Because the work has been filmed in female-only quarters, the artist has requested that only women and their young children view the video, a request that The Dowse will respect by providing a private viewing space behind its reception area.
+In public these women would usually be seen wearing a loose over-garment called abaya and head scarves, not burka.
+Their faces would not be covered.

-Like many Western conventions (men's and women's changing rooms, gentlemen's clubs, hen's and stag parties), The Dowse asks that New Zealanders respect the privacy of the women in the video.
 Sophia describes the work as portraying "universal issues familiar to all women, but with different clothes in a different city...
-The further this piece goes from its home, the more important its message becomes."
+The further this piece goes from its home, the more important its message becomes," she says.